Futures firm ahead of key inflation report

 The Federal Reserve’s preferred inflation measure, the report could give credence to fears of an overheating economy and prompt the central bank to reconsider its accommodative monetary policy.

-With the S&P 500 now hovering about 1% below its record high hit earlier this month, many big banks have warned of a pause in a year-long Wall Street rally that has been led mainly by heavyweight technology stocks including Apple Inc (AAPL.O) and Amazon.com Inc (AMZN.O).
+With the S&P 500 now hovering about 1% below its record high hit earlier this month, many big banks have warned of a pause in a year-long Wall Street rally that has been led mainly by heavyweight technology stocks including Apple Inc and Amazon.com Inc.

 At 6:40 a.m.
 ET, Dow e-minis were up 171 points, or 0.5%, S&P 500 e-minis were up 15.5 points, or 0.37%, and Nasdaq 100 e-minis were up 42.5 points, or 0.31%.

-Salesforce.com Inc (CRM.N) added 4.9% premarket after raising its full-year forecast for revenue and profit, helped by increased demand for its cloud-based software during the pandemic. read more
+Salesforce.com Inc added 4.9% premarket after raising its full-year forecast for revenue and profit, helped by increased demand for its cloud-based software during the pandemic.

-Boeing Co (BA.N) fell 1% after reports said it halted deliveries of its 787 Dreamliners, adding fresh delays for customers following a recent five-month delivery suspension due to production problems. read more
+Boeing Co fell 1% after reports said it halted deliveries of its 787 Dreamliners, adding fresh delays for customers following a recent five-month delivery suspension due to production problems.

-Meme stocks GameStop (GME.N) and AMC Entertainment (AMC.N) jumped 4.1% and 21.8% respectively, extending gains on the back of a social media-led rally that helped double the value of AMC's stock this week.
+Meme stocks GameStop and AMC Entertainment jumped 4.1% and 21.8% respectively, extending gains on the back of a social media-led rally that helped double the value of AMC’s stock this week.

 The U.S. stock market will remain shut on Monday for Memorial Day holiday.